schemetrica/automating-data-delivery-odk-central/README.md

 for extracting, transforming and loading data.
 The design paradigm is based on the concept of components (*steps*) that are connected to form a data pipeline (aka a *directed graph*).
-Data flows from component to component as defined in the graph; this fulfils the logic of the transformation.
+Data flows from component to component to implement transformation logic.
 Each component implements a specific type of functionality such as calling a web service, performing a lookup, calculating values or writing to a file or database table.
 With a library of over 100 built-in steps, Kettle is capable of handling